yinguobing/cnn-facial-landmark/README.md

 ## Acknowledgments

-* The TensorFlow official tutorial.
+* The TensorFlow team for their comprehensive tutorial.
+* The iBUG team for their public dataset.

 ## Changelog